smathys/microservices-kubernetes/PITCHME.md

   - Cloud Config Service/Framework
 - Think about applying multi tenancy first
 - Bleeding edge is not always fun (spring-data Cassandra release was to late)
-- Think about when/how remove old microservices
+- Think about when/how remove old microservices(App versions live forever)